-In areas where Category B limits for spurious emissions, as defined in Recommendation ITU-R SM.329, are applied, the spurious emissions when transmitting on a single or all RF carriers supported by the BS and configured in accordance with the manufacturer’s specification shall be less than the limits specified in Tables 20A and 20B.
+In areas where Category B limits for spurious emissions, as defined in Recommendation ITU-R SM.329, are applied, the spurious emissions for macro BS when transmitting on a single or all RF carriers supported by the BS and configured in accordance with the manufacturer’s specification shall be less than the limits specified in Tables 20A and 20B.
 The emission limits in Table 20A shall be met when transmitting on all RF carriers supported by the BS.
 The emission limits in Table 20B shall be met when transmitting on a single or all RF carriers supported by the BS as indicated by the entries in the column Active carriers.

 TABLE 20A

-Spurious emission limits, Category B
+Spurious emission limits for macro BS, Category B